BenjaminRiderelli/interview-challenge-gadgetz/README.md

 - Product List Page consist's in 3 main components:

--Header
+Header
--Searchbar
+Searchbar
--List / List Element
+List / List Element

 The Header includes the logo and breadcrumbs for the specified route the user is in.